MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winui.md

 *   [Microsoft Edge (Chromium) Canary channel][MicrosoftedgeinsiderDownload] on Windows 10, Windows 8.1, or Windows 7.
 *   Visual Studio 2019, version 16.7 Preview 1.
 For more information, see [Windows UI Library 3 Preview 2 (July 2020)][WindowsAppsWinui3ConfigureYourDevEnvironment].
 *   Both the [x64][WindowsDotnetcliBlobCoreSdk50100Preview4202681X86] and [x86][WindowsDotnetcliBlobCoreSdk50100Preview4202681X64] versions of .NET 5 Preview 4.
-*   [Install][VisualstudioMarketplaceWinUiprojecttemplates] the VSIX extension that includes the WinUI 3.0 Preview 1 project templates for Visual Studio 2019.
+*   [WinUI 3 Project Templates][VisualstudioMarketplaceWinUiprojecttemplates] extension for Visual Studio 2019.
-*   [Enable Developer Mode][WindowsUwpGetStartedEnableYourDeviceForDevelopment] to ensure full Visual Studio feature functionality.
+Ensure you [Enable Developer Mode][WindowsUwpGetStartedEnableYourDeviceForDevelopment] to ensure you have access to all Visual Studio features.

 ## Step 1 - Create Project